toyaokeke/MechCombatGame/README.md

 ## Introduction

 Welcome to my Mech Combat Game!
 This is my first attempt at game development using Epic Game's [Unreal Engine](https://www.unrealengine.com/en-US/).
-It is a simple wave-based action arcade game where you control a robot and destrot mechanical spiders.
+It is a simple wave-based action arcade game where you control a robot and destroy mechanical spiders.
 If you would like to test play this game, you can either follow the instructions for [Packaging the Game for Production](#packaging-the-game-for-production) if you have the Unreal Engine, or downloading the executable from my [Dropbox link](#version-history).
 If neither of those options worked, feel free to [create an issue](https://github.com/toyaokeke/MechCombatGame/issues) or [contact me directly](https://toyaokeke.github.io/#contact) for a copy of the game.
 I hope you enjoy playing! :smile:

 **NOTE:** Since I do not own a Windows machine, I cannot package the game for Windows users at this time.
 Therefore, the [Dropbox link](#version-history) can only be used by Mac users.